QuentinRa/blog.quentinra.dev/ensiie/igl/td8/xtend.md

 Then, let's run our code.

 * Right-click on **Main** <small>(the JAVA file in the generated model)</small> > Run as > Java Application.
-* You can't execute the **Main** in expected-src <small>(at least I didn't managed too, in eclipse that is)</small>
+* You can't execute the **Main** in expected-src <small>(at least I didn't manage to, in eclipse that is)</small>

 <hr class="sr">

 ## Checking that you got what we expected

 I will use IntelliJ to check.
-You may use any IDE you want, simply enjoying this small time outside eclipse.
+You may use any IDE you want, simply enjoying this small adventure outside eclipse.
 To find a folder, don't forget to use Right-click > Show In > System Explorer.

 * Run the main in expected-src. **Compare with yours**